efeedip/phishGuard/README.md

 7. Contact Us

-If you have any questions, concerns, or requests related to your privacy or this Privacy Policy, please contact us at [Your Contact Information].
+If you have any questions, concerns, or requests related to your privacy or this Privacy Policy, please contact us at efeedipceylani@gmail.com.